decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 10. return octets_result
 ```

-### SignatureToOctets
+### Signature to Octets

 This operation describes how to encode a signature to an octet string.

 *Note* this operation deliberately does not perform the relevant checks on the inputs `A`, `e` and `s`
-because its assumed these are done prior to its invocation, e.g as is the case with the [Sign](#sign) operation.
+because its assumed these are done prior to its invocation, e.g as is the case with the [Sign](#signature-generation-sign) operation.

 ```
 signature_octets = signature_to_octets(signature)